VladislavTodorovic/ITBootcampZavrsniProjekt/README.md

-Ovo je zavrsni projekt na IT Bootcamp kursu "Testiranje softvera (QA)" u organizaciji Fondacije Ana i Vlade Divac koji sam zavrsio u junu 2024. godine.
+This is the final project for the IT Bootcamp course "Software Testing (QA)" organized by "Fondacija Ana i Vlade Divac", which I completed in June 2024.
+The task was to write test cases and then create automated tests for: https://www.saucedemo.com/.